 This introductory section includes a vision statement, overview of the sustainability and resilience framework for the policies in the plan, and summary of Boulder's planning history.
-(Note: Text will be edited in this section to improve organization and reduce redundancies.)

 Draft Updated Vision Statement:

 The Boulder Valley community honors its history and legacy of planning for a livable community surrounded by open space and rural lands while striving together to create and preserve a truly special place that is sustainable, resilient, equitable and inclusive - now and for future generations.